Maryland Rehabilitation & Permanent Disability Attorney

 Rehabilitation and Permanent Disability Workers’ Compensation

-Frame & Frame, LLC, is a family-owned practice founded over 50 years ago.
+Frame & Frame, LLC, is a family-owned practice founded over 65 years ago serving the community.
 Our firm has endured for over five decades because we are good at what we do, we are accessible to our clients and we have a strong work ethic.
 If you have suffered an on-the-job injury, we can help you. by e-mail, or call our Pasadena office at 410-255-0373 or our Stevensville office at 410-643-2202 and talk with an experienced workers’ compensation lawyer.
 Our Maryland rehabilitation & permanent disability attorneys offer a free initial half-hour consultation.

 The Maryland workers’ compensation system serves two functions: to compensate employees who are temporarily disabled due to a work-related injury, and to compensate those who are permanently disabled or prevented from returning to a prior occupation.